How to treat eye discharge without antibiotics

 Beware of a collar that is too tight

-Diet deserves special attentionMany people believe that if a bag of processed food is labeled “organic” or natural it must be good.
-That is not true because even mainstream pet food companies jumped on the bandwagon of natural foods, while the quality and nutritional value of such food is poor.
-Good quality raw or cooked diet is the best you can for your animal friend.
-Healthy digestive tract, the liver and immune system are the key for reducing eye discharges.
+Many people believe that if a bag of processed food is labeled organic or natural it must be good.
+That isn't true because even mainstream pet food companies jumped on the bandwagon of natural foods, while the quality and nutritional value of such food are poor.
+A quality raw or cooked diet is the best you can do for your animal friend.
+A healthy digestive tract, liver and immune system are the key to reducing eye discharges.

-Reduce or eliminate vaccination and its side effectsEspecially in young dogs I recommend minimum vaccination.
+Reduce or eliminate vaccination and its side effectsEspecially in young dogs, I recommend minimum vaccination.

-No matter what you do, try not to suppress the immune system with steroids because they have a long term negative effect on the immune system and the body on a deep level.
+No matter what you do, try not to suppress the immune system with steroids because they have a long-term negative effect on the immune system and the body on a deep level.
 Using corticosteroids can be compared to removing the light bulbs from your car’s dashboard when your car's engine is overheating.

-Provide high quality supplements
+Provide high-quality supplements